jalil-M/jalil-M.github.io/index.md

 # Overview

-Imagine you are a young data scientist, working at the DLAB and Bob West enters your office without warning and shouts "we received two datasets related to food consumption! get to work!" and slams the door.
+Imagine you are a young data scientist, working at the DLAB and Bob West enters in your office without warning and shouts : "we received two datasets related to food consumption! get to work!" and slams the door.
-You just woke up from your nap so you open your laptop, and start reading about these datasets.
+Consequently, you just woke up from your nap so you open your laptop, and start reading about these datasets.
 Naturally, you ask yourself :

 	- What defines one household's social status?
 	- What are the popular key components of our healthiness?